opendocsg/opendoc-supreme-court-judgements/2019_SGCA_2/report.md

 ### The trial

-18     The Offenders were jointly tried, convicted, and sentenced in the State Courts by the learned District Judge, whose decision was reported in _Public Prosecutor v Ho Mun Yuk and others_ (“SC GD”).
-In regard to the DM Charges, the District Judge relied on _Wong Seng Kwan v Public Prosecutor_ (“_Wong Seng Kwan_”) at \[19\] for the proposition that the three elements of a dishonest misappropriation charge under s 403 of the Code are:
+18     The Offenders were jointly tried, convicted, and sentenced in the State Courts by the learned District Judge, whose decision was reported in _Public Prosecutor v Ho Mun Yuk and others_  [2017] SGDC 23 (“SC GD”).
+In regard to the DM Charges, the District Judge relied on _Wong Seng Kwan v Public Prosecutor_ [2012] 3 SLR 12  (“_Wong Seng Kwan_”) at \[19\] for the proposition that the three elements of a dishonest misappropriation charge under s 403 of the Code are:

 (a)     the movable property must belong to some person other than the accused person;